 after some adverbs of quantity like beaucoup de, trop de, ...
 Example : Il y a beaucoup de personnes.

-I hope this will help you identify French articles and know when to use each of them depending on the context.
+I hope this will help you easily identify French articles and be able to make the difference between the definite article, the indefinite, and the partitive.